larsrickert/nginx-proxy/docs/examples/mailserver.md

 ### rDNS

-In order to correctly send/receive emails you need to set the rDNS entry of your linux server to a domain that points to your server (e.g. example.de or mail.example.de).
+In order to correctly send/receive emails you need to set the rDNS entry of your linux server to a domain that points to your server (e.g. example.com or mail.example.com).
 If you ordered your server on netcup as we do in our [server setup guide](/utilities/setup-server-and-domain), you can change the rDNS entry in the Customer Control Panel (CCP) under `Produkte -> Click on your server -> rDNS`.

 ### MX record

 The MX record tell your email client which email server should be used when sending/receiving mails for your domain.
 You need to set up the following MX record:

-- Host: example.de (your domain without any subdomain)
+- Host: example.com (your domain without any subdomain)
 - Type: MX
 - Priority: 10
-- Value: mail.example.de
+- Value: mail.example.com

 Change value to hostname of your mailserver (your entry in `HOSTNAMES` env variable defined in .env file in step 2).